yzGuu830/efficient-speech-codec/README.md

 # ESC: High-Fidelity Speech Coding with Efficient Cross-Scale Vector Quantized Transformers

 This is the code repository for the ESC presented in the [ESC: High-Fidelity Speech Coding with Efficient Cross-Scale Vector Quantized Transformers](https://drive.google.com/file/d/1QqqgoAb5qB8GJcD_IWiUepMsfkoLEdYS/view?usp=sharing) paper.
 Our neural speech codec, within only 30MB, can compress 16kHz speech to 1.5, 3, 4.5, 6, 7.5 and 9kbps efficiently while maintaining comparative reconstruction quality to Descript's audio codec.
-We provide [model checkpoint](https://drive.google.com/file/d/157L22yu-bt_ARrsXYYGnEd6w-8saeUdV/view?usp=sharing) and [Demo Page]()
+We provide [Model Checkpoints](https://drive.google.com/file/d/157L22yu-bt_ARrsXYYGnEd6w-8saeUdV/view?usp=sharing) and a [Demo Page]()

 ![An illustration of ESC Architecture](assets/architecture.png)